atomap-dev/atomap/doc/contribute.rst

 7. When you are ready to add the branch to the Atomap development version, make a request for merging the commit into Atomap.

 You move from branch to branch with the ``git checkout branch_name`` command.
-When starting some new branch, remember to update your master fork by pulling from Atomap (upstream master).
+When starting some new branch, remember to update your main fork by pulling from Atomap (upstream main).

-1. Return to your master branch ``git checkout master``
+1. Return to your main branch ``git checkout main``
-2. Pull the newest changes from Atomap ``git pull upstream master``.
+2. Pull the newest changes from Atomap ``git pull upstream main``.

 Consult the nice GitLab `userguide <https://docs.gitlab.com/?tab=Tutorials>`__.
 Google stuff.